MASTER SUBSCRIPTION AGREEMENT

 - In case Processor engages with a sub-processor or other processor; this processor or sub-processor shall be bound to the same obligations as Processor is bound to under this Processor Agreement.
 In particular, the other processor or sub-processor has to provide sufficient guarantees on compliance with the GDPR.

 - Controller acknowledges that Processor may transfer Personal Data to or access Personal Data from outside the European Economic Area (the EEA), including for storage.
 Controller is responsible for ensuring that such transfer outside the EEA is lawful vis-à-vis the data subjects and Controller shall provide confirmation thereof to Processor at Processor’s first request.

 - On request, Processor shall reasonably assist Controller in fulfilling Controller’s obligations to respond to requests of data subjects exercising their rights under the GDPR.

 - In accordance with Section 13.1 of the Agreement, this Processor Agreement enters into force on the date the Controller accepted the Agreement.

 - This Processor Agreement remains in effect for as long as Processor provides the Services.
 This Processor Agreement shall terminate automatically if and when the Agreement has ended.

 - Parties cannot terminate, dissolve or annul this Processor Agreement as long as Processor provides the Services.

-- Processor will implement appropriate technical and organisational measures to protect the Personal Data from loss, destruction, damage or any unlawful forms of processing.
-Taking into account the state of the art and the cost of their implementation, such technical and organisational measures shall guarantee a level of security appropriate to the risks represented by the Processing and the nature of the Personal Data.
+- Processor will implement appropriate technical and organizational measures to protect the Personal Data from loss, destruction, damage or any unlawful forms of processing.
+Taking into account the state of the art and the cost of their implementation, such technical and organizational measures shall guarantee a level of security appropriate to the risks represented by the Processing and the nature of the Personal Data.

 - Processor warrants that every natural person acting under its authority and having access to the Personal Data shall only process the Personal Data under the authority of Processor and in accordance with this Processor Agreement.